FordyceLab/BET-seq/README.md

-# Flanking sequence analysis repository
+# BET-seq analysis repository

-This repository contains all the code to perform the analyses described in the *Le, et al.* manuscript describing MITOMI sequencing-based analysis of Pho4 and Cbf1 core binding site flanking sequences.
+This repository contains all the code to perform the analyses described in the *Le, et al.* manuscript describing MITOMI sequencing-based analysis of Pho4 and Cbf1 core binding site flanking sequences (BET-seq).
 This manuscript can be found on bioRxiv [here](https://www.biorxiv.org/content/early/2017/09/26/193904.article-metrics) and is currently being revised for resubmission to PNAS.

 The following files are in this root directory: